BishopFox/IDontSpeakSSL-deprecated/README.md

 * -f a path to file containing the list of IP addresses or domain names to scan
 * -i a list of IP addresses or domain names to scan
 * -d the path to the directory that will be used to save all results of the scans and analyses
+* -w Number of worker toperform the scans.
+By default define to 8

 To run properly, at one of the *-i* or *-f*, or both at the same time, is required.